 Most people are fairly confident they understand the difference between a tree and a shrub, but could you express it?
-A shrub is smaller than a tree, yes.
-But there's more.
+Most people understand that trees and shrubs are both woody plants, as distinct from the herbaceous, fleshy-stemmed plants that comprise the other half of the plant world.
+And we all think of a shrub as being smaller than a tree.
+But there's more to the distinction.
 Renowned British garden designer David Domoney has this to say about the differences between shrubs and trees:

-The conclusion has to be that they are similar but not at all the same.
+The conclusion has to be that trees and shrubs are similar but not at all the same.
 Let's look at the characteristics of each in greater detail.

 Characteristics of Trees